Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

  ## Default critical error behavior

 In NServiceBus Versions 6 and below, the default behavior was to stop the endpoint when critical errors occur.
-In Versions 7 and above, the default behavior is to keep the endpoint running and keep retrying the failed messages until the failure condition is resolved.
+In Versions 7 and above, the default behavior is to keep the endpoint running to allow infrastructure like transports, persisters, etc to try to recover from the failure condition.
+One example would be the queuing system being unavailable or not being able to connect to the database.

 See the [critical errors documentation](/nservicebus/hosting/critical-errors.md) for details on how to customize this behavior.